retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 ### General

-- Add-ons should be able to be installed via various methods: HELM, Kubectl, shell scripts, etc.
+- Add-ons should be able to be installed via various methods: HELM, YAML, shell scripts, etc.
 - Add-on install/upgrade/removal should be performed in an automated fashion
 - Add-ons should be validated after install
 - Add-ons should be able to require dependencies to be available before they are installed